skaut/shared-drive-mover/README.md

 $ npm install
 ```

 Create a new script project on https://script.google.com under a G Suite account and in the Project properties, copy the Script ID.
 Put this inside `.clasp.json`.
+Then enable [Google Apps Script API](https://script.google.com/home/usersettings).
 Build the code and push it to the online project by running:

 ```sh
 $ npm run build